You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 - Search Appearance: Videos/ Web light results

-Here's an example of my site for a page and a matching keyword.
+Here’s an example of my site for a page and a matching keyword (competitive positioning).

 You can be featured at the top of SERPs with advertising, like PPC campaigns.

-But if you want to feature high organically, then the most important aspect you have to focus on is content creation.
+But if you want to feature high organically, content creation is the most important aspect you must focus on.

-To win in search engine positioning, you need to write content regularly on a certain topic.
+You must regularly write content on a topic to win search engine positioning.
 While not all of your pages on the topic may rank high, you can create pillar pages and content clusters that will rank your site high overall for a topic.

-You cannot expect to rank at the top with just creating one piece of content in 6 months.
-Google loves fresh content, so consistency and regularity is key.
+You cannot expect to rank at the top by creating one piece of content in 6 months.
+Google loves fresh content, so consistency and regularity are key.